lkndl/ab12phylo/README.md

 Provide a RegEx to `--regex_rev` and AB12PHYLO will look out for reverse reads, and add their reverse complement to the data set.

-#### BLAST+ Database
-Sometimes, this pipeline might run headless on a server.
-To keep it from running head-first in a firewall when it attempts to update its BLAST+ database via FTP, please pre-supply an unzipped, ready-to-use BLAST+ database via `-dbpath` (and `-db` name).
-Find databases on the [NCBI website](https://ftp.ncbi.nlm.nih.gov/blast/db/).

-#### BLAST API
-BLAST API queries are de-prioritised after just a few attempts.
-Accordingly, if several runs are attempted on the same data set, the `-skip`=`--no_remote` flag can be set to use data from an earlier run or leave out species annotation for samples not found in the local database.
-Alternatively, BLAST can be skipped entirely with `-none`=`--no_BLAST`.

-#### Support Values
-For visualization, you can pick either Felsenstein Bootstrap Proportions `FBP` or [Transfer Bootstrap Expectation](https://doi.org/10.1038/s41586-018-0043-0) `TBE` support values with `-metric`.
-Newick tree files for both types are generated anyway, so switching the support value metric only requires re-running `ab12phylo-visualize`.

 #### MSA clients and T-Coffee
 As of June 2020, there is no T-Coffee package for python3.8 on Bioconda.
 The MSA algorithm can however still be used by using the EMBL-EBI [online tool](https://www.ebi.ac.uk/Tools/msa/) and the API client included in AB12PHYLO.
 If it doesn't work, try [refreshing](https://www.ebi.ac.uk/seqdb/confluence/display/JDSAT/T-coffee+Help+and+Documentation) the client.